BrushXue/Z170i-Pro-Gaming-Hackintosh/README.md

 Updated [Clover](https://github.com/CloverHackyColor/CloverBootloader) to r5107 and all kexts to the latest version.

-If you are updating from previous version and moved all kexts to `/Library/Extensions`, please move them back to `/EFI/CLOVER/kexts/Other` as kernel extensions are now [deprecated](https://developer.apple.com/support/kernel-extensions/) by Apple.
+If you are updating from previous version and moved all kexts to `/Library/Extensions`, please move them back to `/EFI/CLOVER/kexts/Other` as kernel extensions are [deprecated](https://developer.apple.com/support/kernel-extensions/) by Apple in February.
 ## Update 1
 Updated [Clover](https://github.com/CloverHackyColor/CloverBootloader) to r5104 and all kexts to the latest version.